-I had to apply and submit a writing sample to start writing for them.
-I had editors.
+You had to apply and submit a writing sample to start writing for them.
+You had editors.
 There was a $10 minimum payout.
 (Better than say, $50, which most writers will never reach.)
 The general quality of writing was well beyond the awful spew that is at the most well-known content farm, Examiner.com.

 The item in the contract that caught my interest the most with Suite101 is that publishing exclusivity rights expired after a year.
 If you are a publishing company reading this, and you want to know what good writers are looking for in their contracts, take note now.